 We sampled basal resources, macroinvertebrates, and fishes during the summer of 2016.
 Basal resources and macroinvertebrates were sampled once in June, July, and August to account for fine-scale temporal variation in δ15N (Jardine et al., 2014), but fishes were only sampled in the last sampling event in August.
 Seston was collected by filtering three replicates of up to 10 L of water onto pre-combusted (550 °C, 4 hours) filters (Whatman GF/F, 47 mm O) in the field using a modified portable drill pump (Kelso & Baker, 2016).
 Biofilm was collected by scraping five cobble-sized rocks within the reach.
 Nine replicates of fine benthic organic matter (FBOM) were collected using a food baster by sucking material off the stream bed from randomly selected pools at each site.
 Filamentous algae was collected by hand.
 We used a D-framed kick net in a variety of habitats (i.e., riffle, pools, macrophytes, and river margins) to collect a representative sample of the macroinvertebrate assemblage.
-Macroinvertebrates were kept in filtered stream water for 24 hours to allow for gut clearance then frozen.
+Macroinvertebrates were kept in filtered stream water for 24 hours to allow for gut clearance and then frozen.
 We collected fish using a backpack electrofishing unit (Smith-Root, Vancouver, WA).
 A muscle biopsy was taken using a 5-mm biopsy punch from fish greater than 300 mm in length to minimize the number of fish euthanized for stable isotope analysis (Maitland & Rahel, 2021).
 Stomach contents of fish greater than 300 mm were collected using pulsed gastric irrigation (Light et al. 1983), preserved in individual containers with 95% ethanol, and transported to the laboratory for identification.
 The remaining fish used for stable isotope analysis or stomach content analysis were euthanized with a lethal dose of MS-222, placed on ice and then frozen upon returning to the lab.
 Fish larger than 300 mm in length were returned to the stream.

 We identified macroinvertebrates in the lab to the family level using an invertebrate guide (Merritt et al., 2008), and we characterized each taxonomic group into feeding groups using a trait-based method.
 Because larvae and adults have different feeding behaviors, Elmidae were separated by life stage during identification.
 We obtained invertebrate trophic trait data from the USA Freshwater Biological Traits Database (Vieira et al., 2006), and then assigned trait affinity scores from 0 (absent) to 3 (strong affinity) using “fuzzy-coding” to each feeding group (Chevene et al., 1994; Burdon et al., 2020; Maitland & Rahel, 2023).
-For stable isotope analysis, we used individuals from each taxonomic group whenever possible but for small taxa we pooled individuals to ensure sufficient sample sizes for stable isotope analysis.
+For stable isotope analysis, we used individuals from each taxonomic group whenever possible but for small taxa, we pooled individuals to ensure sufficient sample sizes for stable isotope analysis.

-Muscle filets (from the anterior dorsal portion) and stomachs were removed of fish prior to stable isotope analysis.
-We focus on brown trout Salmo trutta (Linnaeus, 1758), creek chub Semotilus atromaculatus (Mitchill, 1818), longnose dace Rhinichthys cataractae (Valenciennes, 1842), longnose sucker Catostomus catostomus (Forster, 1773) and white sucker Catostomus commersonii (Lacépède, 1803) because these species are widely distributed in the region (Kirk et al., 2020, 2022b; Maitland & Rahel, 2023).
+Muscle filets (from the anterior dorsal portion) and stomachs were removed from fish prior to stable isotope analysis.
+We focus on brown trout Salmo trutta (Linnaeus, 1758), creek chub Semotilus atromaculatus (Mitchill, 1818), longnose dace Rhinichthys cataractae (Valenciennes, 1842), longnose sucker Catostomus catostomus (Forster, 1773) and white sucker Catostomus commersonii (Lacépède, 1803) because these species were widely distributed along the stream gradient (Kirk et al., 2020, 2022b; Maitland & Rahel, 2023).